Advancing blockchain technology for business-scale performance with attention to privacy, transparency, and regulatability.

 • Zero Knowledge: Acceleration of zero-knowledge proofs on parallel architectures.
 This project is optimizing use of GPUs in proof generation and exploring use of many GPUs in parallel.

-• Benchmarking Framework: Standardization of metrics and workload to the blockchain space, including the emerging “Layer 2” ecosystem.
-(Collaboration with the National University of Singapore).
+• Benchmarking Framework: Standardization of metrics and workload to the blockchain space, including the emerging “Layer 2” ecosystems.

-• Hierarchical Consensus and CBDCs: Privacy, censorship-resistance, and compliance are all major concerns with a move by central banks to a digital currency.
-This project is constructing a hierarchy of separate consensus domains that allows a degree of transactional independence similar to that of the current global financial system while achieving the efficiencies and outreach (e.g., banking to the unbanked) that a digital currency can offer.
+• Hierarchical Consensus for Global Digital Currencies: Privacy, censorship-resistance, and compliance are all major concerns for a global digital currency.
+This project is constructing a hierarchy of separate consensus domains that allows transactional independence within regulatory jurisdictions while achieving the efficiencies and outreach (e.g., banking to the unbanked) that a digital currency can offer.

 For more details on blockchain-related work, and faculty involved in blockchain, see the Lehigh Blockchain website.